mrkthmpsn/statsbomb_open_data_fun/poss_adjust_project/README.md

 ## Project structure

-There are two data-gathering files in this project (which build off data-gathering processes in the `sb_data_pipeline` folder).
-There is then a markdown file exploring the aggregated data with some basic correlation analysis and commentary.
+There are three data-gathering files in this project (which build off data-gathering processes in the `sb_data_pipeline` folder).
+There are then two markdown files exploring the aggregated data with some basic correlation analysis and commentary.

-The final aggregated data, which is used in `data_exploration.md` is saved in the `data` folder - other pieces of data are reproducible using the code in the rest of the repo.
+The final aggregated data, used the markdown investigation files, are saved in the `data` folder - other pieces of data are reproducible using the code in the rest of the repo.

 ## Data used

 - Statsbomb openly-available event data
 - 2015/16 seasons in the English Premier League, French Ligue 1, German Bundesliga, Italian Serie A, and Spanish La Liga

-This repo contains a CSV of the aggregated data which is used directly for the results in `data_exploration.md`, though not each complete stage of data.
+This repo contains CSVs of the aggregated data which are used directly for the results in `data_exploration.md` and `data_exploration_pt2.md`, though not each complete stage of data.
 That data is reproducible through the code files, however.

 ## Data gathering process